-Patrons are the Library’s valued donors who support development, conservation and digitisation of the Library's collections, or specific programs such as fellowships, scholarships and public programs through The National Library of Australia Fund.
+The Library’s Patrons provide valued support for development, conservation and digitisation of the Library's collections.
+They may also support specific programs such as fellowships, scholarships and public programs through the National Library of Australia Fund.

 "As a Petherick Reader, I wanted to contribute something to the Library and to support its efforts to conserve and disseminate its valuable materials and to show that ordinary people have a part to play in caring for the nation's intellectual resources."